JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 ## Introduction

-I often find myself in conversations with friends: *“If the crash is inevitable, when will it happen, and how should we position?”*
+I often find myself in conversations with friends: *“If the crash is inevitable, when will it happen, and how should I be investing now?”*

 I'm finding many people are increasingly worried about the future economy, especially those in the tech field where layoffs are getting more and more frequent, and the stock market is extremely volatile.

 I had also mentioned all of the anxiety people are feeling due to future uncertainty and geopolitical changes, and some ways of diversifying/rebalancing your portfolio in this previous blog post:

 [*Investing in an Uncertain World*](https://jamestsay-12.github.io/blog-site/finance/2025/07/16/Investing-in-an-uncertain-world.html)

-We live in an era where AI hype, rapid macro shifts, and stretched valuations all make for uneasy vibes.
-The outlines of past bubbles were visible years in advance — Alan Greenspan famously warned of “irrational exuberance” in 1996–97, but the dot-com bubble didn’t burst until 2001.
+We are now living in a time where AI hype, rapid macro shifts, and seemingly-inflated valuations all are making us feel uneasy.
+The outlines of past bubbles were visible years in advance.
+For example, Alan Greenspan (Fed chariman) famously warned of “irrational exuberance” in 1996–97, but the dot-com bubble didn’t burst until 2001.

 A crash may be inevitable, but because *when* and *how deep* are uncertain, our **strategy** matters more than ever.